-This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion within a sector.
-This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
-A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
-To start the rewrite operation for the DataFlash standard page size (264 bytes), a 1-byte opcode, 58H for buffer 1 or 59H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 4 don't care bits, 11 page address bits (PA10-PA0) that specify the page in main memory to be rewritten and 9 don't care bits.
-To initiate an auto page rewrite for a binary page size (256 bytes), the opcode 58H for buffer 1 or 59H for buffer 2, must be clocked into the device followed by three address bytes consisting of 5 don't care bits, 11 page address bits (A18 - A8) that specify the page in the main memory that is to be written and 8 don't care bits.
-When a lowto-high transition occurs on the $\overline{\mathrm{CS}}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
-The operation is internally self-timed and should take place in a maximum time of tEP.
-During this time, the status register will indicate that the part is busy.
+A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) are programmed back into their original page of main memory.
+To start the rewrite operation for the standard DataFlash page size (528 bytes), a one-byte opcode, 58H for buffer 1 or 59H for buffer 2, must be clocked into the device, followed by three address bytes comprised of 1 don't care bit, 13 page address bits (PA12-PA0) that specify the page in main memory to be rewritten, and 10 don't care bits.
+To initiate an auto page rewrite for a binary page size (512 bytes), the 58H opcode for buffer 1 or 59H opcode for buffer 2 must be clocked into the device, followed by three address bytes consisting of 2 don't care bits, 13 page address bits (A21 - A9) that specify the page in the main memory that is to be written, and 9 don't care bits.
+When a low-to-high transition occurs on the $\overline{CS}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+The operation is internally self-timed, and should take place in a maximum time of tEP.
+During this time, the status register and the RDY/BUSY pin will indicate that the part is busy.

-If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 25-1 (page 46) is recommended.
-Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 25-2 (page 47) is recommended.
-Each page within a sector must be updated/rewritten at least once within every 10,000 cumulative page erase/program operations in that sector.
+If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 23-1, page 41 is recommended.
+Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 23-2, page 42 is recommended.
+Each page within a sector must be updated/rewritten at least once within every 20,000 cumulative page erase/program operations in that sector.
+Please contact Atmel for availability of devices that are specified to exceed the 20,000 cycle cumulative limit.

-11.4 Status Register Read
+9.4 Status Register Read

-The status register can be used to determine the device's ready/busy status, page size, a Main Memory Page to Buffer Compare operation result, the Sector Protection status or the device density.
-The Status Register can be read at any time, including during an internally self-timed program or erase operation.
+The status register can be used to determine the device's ready/busy status, page size, a main memory page to buffer compare operation result, the sector protection status, or the device density.
+The status register can be read at any time, including during an internally self-timed program or erase operation.
 To read the status register, the $\overline{CS}$ pin must be asserted and the opcode of D7H must be loaded into the device.
-After the opcode is clocked in, the 1-byte status register will be clocked out on the output pin (SO), starting with the next clock cycle.
-The data in the status register, starting with the MSB (bit 7), will be clocked out on the SO pin during the next eight clock cycles.
+After the opcode is clocked in, the one-byte status register will be clocked out on the output pin (SO), starting with the next clock cycle.
+The data in the status register, starting with the msb (bit 7), will be clocked out on the SO pin during the next eight clock cycles.
 After the one byte of the status register has been clocked out, the sequence will repeat itself (as long as $\overline{CS}$ remains low and SCK is being toggled).
-The data in the status register is constantly updated, so each repeating sequence will output new data.
+The data in the status register is constantly updated, and so each repeating sequence will output new data.